-- 1. The 4x6 film & 4x6 digital prints from reflected daylight & tungsten light sources. - 2.
-The CD stored film & digital images from an LCD computer monitor projected by Photoshop. - 3.
-The transparencies through opaque glass backlit by daylight & tungsten light sources.
+1. The 4x6 film & 4x6 digital prints from reflected light.

+2. The CD stored film & digital images from an LCD computer monitor projected by Photoshop.
 All measurements were taken in a darkroom environment.

-An initial analysis of the measurements showed that all the images taken in triplicate produced the same measurement.
+An initial analysis of the measurements showed that all of the images taken in triplicate produced the same measurement.
 Because the measurement for each parameter would have been universally tripled, it was decided to reduce the statistical evaluation to one measurement for every triplicate image analyzed.

-A total of ten parameters were considered for each color.
+A total of four parameters were considered for each color.
 The resultant measurements were entered into a spreadsheet, average differences were calculated, and graphs were promulgated and analyzed.
-While empirically one could say there may not have been any visual differences the measurements clearly illustrates a differences in color temperatures of 1,300°, 1,370°, and 650° for red, blue and green respectively.
+While empirically one could say there may not have been any visual differences, the measurements clearly illustrates a difference in color temperatures of 500°, 450°, and 600° for red, blue and green respectively.
 No conclusions should be made on the results of this preliminary report.
-What the forensic odontologist should be aware of is the possibility that any judgment made on the basis of the color film or digital record may be different from the actual color seen with the naked eye.
-If one should present evidence based on film or digital reproduction the possibility exists that the defense might posture this as exculpatory evidence.
+What the Forensic Odontologist should be aware of is the possibility that any judgment made on the basis of the color film or digital record may be different from the actual color seen with the naked eye.
 Further investigation is encouraged.